The Board of Directors, either directly or through its committees,

 The Governance Committee:

-- assists the Board in its oversight role with respect to: a)
+- Assists the Board of Directors in its oversight role with respect to: a)

 the development of the Company’s corporate governance